First of all there are many stories regarding the origin of the Christmas tree, making it the likeliest place of origin.

 Meaning of Christmas Tree

 The Christmas star on the tree denotes the star of Bethlehem also known as the Christmas Star.
-It is the star which leads the wise men to Bethlehem.
+In contrast the star which leads the wise men to Bethlehem.

 Tradition has it that Christmas was decorated with candles as a symbol Christ begging the light of the world.
 Electrical lights on Christmas tree became popular in the early 20th century.